 - biomass, or biogenic (plant or animal products), materials such as paper, cardboard, food waste, grass clippings, leaves, wood, and leather products

 - nonbiomass combustible materials such as plastics and other synthetic materials made from petroleum

 - noncombustible materials such as glass and metals

 In 2015, about 262 million tons of MSW were generated in the United States, of which

 - 25.8% was recycled

 - 8.9% was composted

 Waste-to-energy plants make steam and electricity

 MSW is usually burned at special waste-to-energy plants that use the heat from the fire to make steam for generating electricity or to heat buildings.
-In 2015, 71 waste-to-energy power plants and four other power plants burned MSW in the United States.
-These plants burned about 29 million tons of MSW in 2015 and generated nearly 14 billion kilowatthours of electricity.
-The biomass materials in the MSW that were burned in these power plants accounted for about 64% of the weight of the MSW and contributed about 51% of the energy.
-The remainder of the MSW was nonbiomass combustible material, mainly plastics.
+In 2016, 71 U.S. power plants generated about 14 billion kilowatthours of electricity from burning about 30 million tons of combustible MSW.
+Biomass materials accounted for about 64% of the weight of the combustible MSW and for about 51% of the electricity generated.
+The remainder of the combustible MSW was nonbiomass combustible material, mainly plastics.
 Many large landfills also generate electricity by using the methane gas that is produced from decomposing biomass in landfills.